loonloon/Cryptography/README.md

 It can take place directly between blockchains of different cryptocurrencies or they can be conducted off-chain, away from the main blockchain.
 They first came into prominence in September 2017, when an atomic swap between Decred and Litecoin was conducted.

+#### Problem ####
+Not all cryptocurrency exchanges support all coins.
+As such, a trader wishing to exchange her coin for another one that is not supported on the current exchange may need to migrate accounts or make several conversions between intermediate coins to accomplish her goal.
+There is also an associated counterparty risk, if the trader wishes to exchange her coins with another trader.

+Atomic swaps solve this problem through the use of Hash Timelock Contracts (HTLC).
+As its name denotes, HTLC is a time-bound smart contract between parties that involves the generation of a cryptographic hash function, which can be verified between them

 #### Example: ####
 Molly and Steve wanted to swap currencies.
 Molly has 57 LTC, but she wants to own 1 BTC to know how it feels.
 Turns out, Steve has 1 BTC and he wants 57 LTC, so Molly and Steve decide to make the trade.
 But neither wants to send the funds to the other first, out of fear that s/he might be cheated.
 They also don’t want to go through an escrow service (another example of a trusted, third-party intermediary) to execute the trade for them.

 Luckily, they can use atomic swaps for this.
 With an atomic swap, Molly and Steve could conduct the transaction without having to go through a third party, like Binance or an escrow service, and without having to worry about being screwed over by the other.

+Alice is a trader interested in converting 100 bitcoins to an equivalent litecoins with Bob.
+She submits her transaction to bitcoin’s blockchain.
+During this process, Alice generates a number for a cryptographic hash function to encrypt the transaction.
+Bob repeats the same process at his end by similarly submitting his transaction to litecoin’s blockchain.

+Both Alice and Bob unlock their respective funds using their respective numbers.
+They have to do this within a specified timeframe or else the transfer will not take place

 ![atomic swap](https://user-images.githubusercontent.com/5309726/42407533-22ded7b0-81f1-11e8-8e12-be582eb70688.jpg)